kubernetes-study-guide/Kubernetes-Study-Guide/Section-03-hello-world-demo/01_hello_world_Pods/transcript.md

 - We want to create a pod
 - The pod's name should be pod-httpd
-- we want to assign a key/value label to the pod where the key is set to 'app' and the value is set to 'apache_webserver'
+- we want to assign a key/value label, in this case I'm specifying a label which I'm going call 'app' and set that to the value of 'web'.
+I can add more labels here if I want to, but i'll stick with just the one label for this demo.
 - This pod should only have one container
 - the containers name should be cntr-httpd
 - the container should be listening on port 80
 - and finally, the container should be built using the official httpd image from the docker hub website. and also use the image that's tagged as 'latest'.

-## TODO - Start
-Theres one thing I should mention about this image setting, this is something that I looked up by going to the docker hub website, and then searched for apache.
-From there I found the image's name, along with available tags.
-If you leave out the tag, then it will just default to the 'latest' tag.

-I also omitted the full fqdn, which is why it defaulted to docker hub.

-## TODO - END.

 Let's now create this pod by feeding this yaml file into the apply command: